theNorstroem/protoc-gen-furo-specs/README.md

 go get github.com/theNorstroem/protoc-gen-furo-specs
 ```

-Add protoc-gen-furo-specs to your tools.go file.
+Add protoc-gen-furo-specs to your tools.go file if you want.

 ```go
 //+build tools